hendisantika/spring-boot-contact-management/README.md

 - iv) SpringSecurity: SpringSecurity has been used for authentication.
 - v) Hibernate: Hibernate ORM is used.
 - vi) Email API: Email API is also used for sending OTP to the users who forgotted their password.
+- vii) TestContainers: TestContainers is used for integration testing with MySQL.

 ### Software And Tools Required: